 The NYS Department of Health requires a current and complete health profile on every camper.
 You will complete a health history during registration.
 After registration you will need to log into your Peconic Dunes account to upload:

-To upload your Camper Health Form, log into your Peconic Dunes account, select additional options then document center.
+To upload the Physical Examination and Medication Authorization Forms, log into your Peconic Dunes account, select additional options then document center.
 Uploading forms is the same process as attaching a file to an email…it’s easy!

 To add a medication, click on your camper’s name then manage medications.
-Medications not listed on your child’s camper health form will not be administered even if they are listed in your camper's digital account.
+Medications not listed on the Medication Authorization Form form will not be administered.
 Please be sure to complete the health profile in its entirety.
-If you need any help, please call the camp office at (631) 852 – 8629.